romainDefferrard/ESO-semester-project/README.md

 This will load the trajectory shapefile and configuration file specified in the script and open the GUI for inspecting and exporting overlaps.

 ## Author
-This project was developed by Romain Defferrard under the supervision of Aurelien Brun and Pr.
-Jan Skaloud as part of a semester project at the EPFL Environmental Sensing and Observation Laboratory (ESO), 2025.
+This project was developed by **Romain Defferrard** under the supervision of Aurelien Brun and Pr.
+Jan Skaloud as part of a semester project at the EPFL Earth Sensing and Observation Laboratory (ESO), 2025.